Protesters gather in London ahead of climate summit

 Activists in London started their day of action at the Climate Justice Memorial outside the insurance marketplace of Lloyd's of London They laid red flowers spelling out “Rise Remember Resist” at the protest site.

-The protesters are demanding that the global financial system stops investing in the use of fossil fuels.
+The protesters are demanding that the global financial system stop investing in the use of fossil fuels.
 They are expected to campaign outside a number of London locations throughout the day.

 International bank Standard Chartered is set to be the focus of the main action in the early afternoon, followed later by a vigil at the Bank of England.
 There are also actions planned at British banks Lloyds and Barclays.